SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 ![](https://github.com/SeeedDocument/CAN_BUS_Shield/blob/master/image/CAN_BUS_Shield_SetBaud.jpg?raw=true)

 !!!note
-    This software support Windows system only.
-If you can't open it, please free to contact loovee@seeed.cc for help.
+    This software supports Windows system only.
+If you can't open it, please feel free to contact loovee@seeed.cc for support.

-Open the software, what you need to do is setting the baud rate you want, and then do some simple setting, then click **calculate**.
+Open the software, what you need to do is to set the baud rate you want, and then do some simple setting, then click **calculate**.

 Then you will get some data, cfg1, cfg2 and cfg3.

 You need to add some code to the library.

-Open **mcp_can_dfs.h**, you need to add some code at about line 272:
+Open **mcp_can_dfs.h**, you need to add below code at about line 272:

 	#define MCP_16MHz_xxxkBPS_CFG1 (cfg1)    // xxx is the baud rate you need
 	#define MCP_16MHz_xxxkBPS_CFG2 (cfg2)
 	#define MCP_16MHz_xxxkBPS_CFG3 (cfg2)

-Then let's go to about line 390, add some code:
+Then let's go to about line 390, add below code:

 	#define CAN_xxxKBPS NUM       // xxx is the baudrate you need, and NUM is a number, you need to get a different from the other rates.

-Open **mcp_can.cpp**, goto the function **mcp2515_configRate**(at about line 190), then add some code:
+Open **mcp_can.cpp**, goto the function **mcp2515_configRate**(at about line 190), then add below code:

 	case (CAN_xxxKBPS):
 	    cfg1 = MCP_16MHz_xxxkBPS_CFG1;